babelsociety/website/content/blog/in-depth-economy/index.md

 We understand that it is easy to over-rely on technology and build a system that locks us away in case of issues, that's why **this is a good concern, and one we need to keep in mind when designing all systems**.

-However we track resources as a way to improve our knowledge of the economy, **and not as a way to control people**.

-In case of an issue in the system, the worst thing that should happen is that we lose some data and perhaps a store will have a delay on supply.

-It is paramount that people are able to get whatever they need even when the whole system is down.
+However, we track resources only to improve our knowledge of the economy.
+In case of an issue in the system people must still be allowed to get whatever they need, we may lose some data and perhaps some of our statistics will be wrong, but because decision is still in people's hands, it is no big deal, we can compensate for it.
+The worst thing that may happen would be for some stores to have a delay in their supply, but nothing a good chat can't resolve.

 Such is the system we have in mind.

 If we exclude the high scale from the picture, a small community can apply this economic system with just pen & paper, by simply discussing in person about what is needed.
 It will be less efficient, but still better than capitalism.